itzmeanjan/pubsub/README.md

 > Let's assume you publish a message to N-parties & make modification to same message slice which you used for publishing.
 As you've also disabled safety lock, hub didn't copy messages for each subscriber, rather it just passed a reference to that same slice to all parties.
 Each of them might see an inconsistent view of message now. **If you're sure you're not making any changes to same message slice from either publisher/ subscriber side, you better disable SAFETY lock & get far better performance from Pub/Sub system.**

 - After disabling SAFETY lock, you might want to again enable it at runtime, which can be done in concurrent safe manner by invoking `PubSub.OnlySafe()`.

+**🔥 Disabling safety mode, brings you ~63.17% performance improvement, but be careful 🔥**

 **And all set 🚀**